-Due to the high oxygen consumption of ammonia-oxidation (4.6 mg $O_2$ per mg $NH_4$ , see Table 1), trickling filtration (also called dry biofiltration) is applied in cases of high ammonium content in the groundwater, like at several Oasen WTPs.
+Due to the high oxygen consumption of ammonia oxidation (4.6 mg O_2 per mg NH4-N, as follows from the stoichiometry in Table 1), trickling filtration (also called dry biofiltration) is applied in cases of high ammonium content in the groundwater, like at several Oasen WTPs.
 As an alternative, submerged (also called wet) filtration with the injection of pure oxygen might be considered in these situations.

 Of the four groundwater components considered, only ammonium and manganese removal pose regular problems for Oasen.
 The nitrification problems have previously been described by de Vet et al. (2009b).
 Iron removal in itself is never problematic for Oasen but some of its possible interactions with nitrification were discussed in that earlier paper.
+It also contained a number of the many relevant references about the interaction of iron, manganese and ammonium in groundwater filters (Mouchet, 1992; Vandenabeele et al., 1995; Štembal et al., 2005; Tekerlekopoulou et al., 2006).
 The role of microbial iron oxidation, although possibly of importance in the Oasen trickling filters, will not be discussed here.
 For methane and manganese, different removal mechanisms and their interactions with nitrification are discussed in the next two sections.